openPfizer/QSP_model_COVID19/README.md

-# QSP model of COVID-19 (November 2021) - A Quantitative Systems Pharmacology Model of the Pathophysiology and Treatment of COVID-19 Predicts Optimal Timing of Pharmacological Interventions
+# QSP model of COVID-19 (December 2021) - A Quantitative Systems Pharmacology Model of the Pathophysiology and Treatment of COVID-19 Predicts Optimal Timing of Pharmacological Interventions

 ## Description
 The model mechanistically accounts for the influence of key mediators relevant to COVID-19 pathophysiology including, interactions between viral dynamics, the major host immune response mediators, and alveolar tissue damage and regeneration.